altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 }
 ```

-And now we have our image as well.
+And now we have our image.
 Since it's a Next.js app, I prefer to save it to the filesystem.
 An alternative approach could be uploading it to a CDN.

-After you inject the meta images to the book pages,
-you can use [metatags.io](https://metatags.io) to verify how they look.
+After injecting the meta images to the book pages, [metatags.io](https://metatags.io) is a great tool to verify how they look.

 ![Our generated image](/images/articles/enhancing-book-notes/meta-screenshot.png)